Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 ## Improving

-This time I made it so you can also track trams, decided to make it dark themed, removed unnecessary things, making points on map clickable, making it a PWA
+This time I made it so you can also track trams, decided to make it dark-themed, removed unnecessary things, making points on map clickable, making it a PWA